reinator/tutorial_metabarcoding/_pages/mitohifi.md

 The pipeline will probably take a few minutes to run.
 Once it's done, it will output a message saying `Pipeline finished!`.

 Questions:
 1) What's the meaning of each parameter used to run MitoHiFi?
 Hint: if in doubt, run `python mitohifi_v2.py -h` and/or check the official MitoHiFi documentation at [github](https://github.com/marcelauliano/MitoHiFi).
 2) Has MitoHiFi succeded creating final mitogenome fasta/genbank files?
 What are the names of those files?
 3) Open the final mitogenome genbank file and answer: i) what's the total length of the mitogenome?; ii) what's the first gene in that mitogenome?
+4) Go to BLAST webserver and do a blastn of the final mitogenome fasta file (`final_mitogenome.fasta`) against the Nucleotide collection (nr/nt).
+What's the first hit you get from the alignment?
+What species does that hit come from?
+Click on the hit accession number hyperlink.
+You should be redirected to a new page.
+Go to the `COMMENT` section and answer: how was this sequence assembled?
-4) Open the `contigs_stats.tsv` file and answer: is there another mitogenome assembly besides the final_mitogenome?
+5) Open the `contigs_stats.tsv` file and answer: is there another mitogenome assembly besides the final_mitogenome?
 What's its ID?
-5) Open the other(s) mitogenome assembled and compare it with the final_mitogenome: i) what's its size? ii) what's its first gene?
+6) Open the other(s) mitogenome assembled and compare it with the final_mitogenome: i) what's its size? ii) what's its first gene?

 We can discuss the intermediate results together. =)